Dehydration Concerns for the Elderly During Summer

 If your loved one is residing in a nursing home and goes outside during the warm summer months, it is important that the facility take extra care to make sure that your loved one is staying hydrated.

-If the facility fails to provide this type of basic need, it may be time to take a second look at the facility and call a nursing home abuse lawyer who can help protect your loved ones rights.
+If the facility fails to provide this type of basic need, it may be time to take a second look at the facility and call an injury lawyer in Milwaukee who can help protect your loved ones rights.

 According to Mayo Clinic, older adults are particularly susceptible to dehydration during hot summer months because their body has a reduced ability to conserve water and they are less able to respond to temperature changes.